 Skill: Accurately dispense and explain prescribed drugs to clients.
-Tasks:

-- Given a drug order, properly prepare medications for dispensing, including performing accurate calculations\ - Demonstrate compliance with regulations governing prescription drugs versus over-the-counter drugs\ - Demonstrate understanding of regulations governing maintenance of controlled substances log book\ - Demonstrate compliance with all federal regulatory guidelines for drug purchase, storage, administration, withdrawal, dispensing, disposal, and inventory control (e.g., biologics and therapeutic agents, pesticides, and hazardous wastes)\ - Relay drug information to clients (e.g., handling, storage, administration, side-effects, drug interactions, safety, reasons for use of drug)\
+- Given a drug order, properly prepare medications for dispensing, including performing accurate calculations - Demonstrate compliance with regulations governing prescription drugs versus over-the-counter drugs - Demonstrate understanding of regulations governing maintenance of controlled substances log book - Demonstrate compliance with all federal regulatory guidelines for drug purchase, storage, administration, withdrawal, dispensing, disposal, and inventory control (e.g., biologics and therapeutic agents, pesticides, and hazardous wastes) - Relay drug information to clients (e.g., handling, storage, administration, side-effects, drug interactions, safety, reasons for use of drug)

 Decision-making abilities: Given the characteristics of the patient, the instructions of the veterinarian and the medication to be used, the veterinary technician will (1) accurately calculate and dispense the correct form and dose of medication and (2) communicate necessary client information in order to maximize safety, compliance with prescribed therapy and successful treatment of the patient.
 The veterinary technician should also be proficient at performing inventory control procedures.

-Course Number and Name: VAT 1443 Vet Lab II Description: The course includes the practical application of restraining anima both chemical and physical mean.
-Included in the course are mere terminology and the administration and general knowledge of co and vaccines.
-It also includes the practical application of sterile to preparation of the surgical site, operating room conduct, assistin pre-anesthetic, anesthesiology, and anesthetic emergencies.
-In t course, other topics include the practical application of large ani- and laboratory animals. ining animals, utilizing rse are medical rledge of common drugs of sterile techniques, uct, assisting the surgeon, encies.
-In this clinical of large animal, exotic, Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 1 4 75
+Course Number and Name: VAT 1443 Vet Lab II

+Description: The course includes the practical application of restraining animals, utilizing both chemical and physical mean.
+Included in the course are medical terminology and the administration and general knowledge of common drugs and vaccines.
+It also includes the practical application of sterile techniques, preparation of the surgical site, operating room conduct, assisting the surgeon, pre-anesthetic, anesthesiology, and anesthetic emergencies.
+In this clinical course, other topics include the practical application of large animal, exotic, and laboratory animals.

+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 1 4 75